Get the money you need and hang onto that beautiful piece you love.

 How the process works

-Each lender may have processes that vary slightly, but the steps are comparable.
-Here’s a basic outline of what happens:
+Each lender may have processes that vary slightly, but the basic steps are typically similar.

 - Contact the lender.
 Give details about the art you’d like to use and what type of loan you’re looking for if more than one type is offered.

 - Schedule an appraisal.
-This will likely be done at an office location, though some accommodations may be made if your piece is valuable enough.
+This will likely be done at an office location, though some accommodations may be made if your piece is valuable enough or difficult to transport.

-- Review the terms offered to you.
-You’ll be able to accept or reject the terms, and go over any questions you may have.
+- Review the terms.
+You’ll be able to accept or reject the terms offered to you and go over any questions you may have.

 - Schedule for the art to be transported.
-Either you will transport the art or the lender will transport it to a secure facility.
+Either you will transport or the lender will transport your piece to a secure facility.

 - Begin repayments.
 Once the loan is paid off, your art is returned to you.